kubernetista/nuvola/_assets/vault/How to setup Vault with Docker compose.md

 # Create the resources for Extrenal Secrets Operator and the ESO test app
 kubectl apply -f ./yaml/

+# Update the secret in Vault to see if it's propagated to the test app
+./increment-vault-secret-version.sh

 # Restart external secrets to speed up the process
 kubectl rollout restart -n external-secrets external-secrets